mercari/tortoise/README.md

 ## Documentations

+(Note that the feature described in the doc may not have been implemented yet.)

 - [Concept](./docs/concept.md): describes a brief overview of tortoise.
 - [Horizontal scaling](./docs/horizontal.md): describes how the Tortoise does the horizontal autoscaling.
 - [Vertical scaling](./docs/vertical.md): describes how the Tortoise does the vertical autoscaling.